-Luna is available for adoption from Give a Dog a Home, German Shepherd Dog Rescue for an adoption fee of $550.
+Luna is available for adoption from Give a Dog a Home, German Shepherd Dog Rescue for a reduced adoption fee of $200

 This fee is not negotiable and is used to cover the rescue costs of pulling, vetting, health certificate, transport from Texas to Maine, monthly preventatives, supplements, food and anything else that is needed.

 If you feel that you have the heart and home to give this precious soul a wonderful life, please go to our website, under the APPLICATION tab, complete, then submit the APPLICATION.
 Our process takes around 2-4 days, and ensuring your references are aware that we will be calling, could speed up the process.
 Once you have been approved, we discuss any questions in regards to the dog you are wanting to adopt, then you complete and submit the contract, make payment and then we can work out the pick up / transport arrangements.

 Please do NOT submit an application if you are not looking to take home a new best friend within the next few weeks.